Trade What Actually Moves Price.

 Dominance Detection — Algos vs. Gamblers

-When gamblers are dominant, price breaks hard beyond the 2-deviation Bollinger Band (on the 50 MA) with surging volume, RSI over-extension, and erratic, spiky candles.
+When gamblers are dominant, price pushes beyond the 2-deviation Bollinger Band (50 MA) with expanding volume, RSI over-extension, and large, erratic candles.

-When algos are dominant, price reverts logically off key pivot points (VWAP, 10/20/50/200 MAs), slides back inside Bollinger Bands, and volatility compresses.
+When algos are dominant, price rotates off key reference points such as VWAP and the 10, 20, 50, and 200-period moving averages, moves back inside Bollinger Bands, and volatility begins to compress.

-Volume normalizes, wicks get cleaner, and rotations respect structure.
-That’s where timing entries with tighter risk makes sense.
+Volume normalizes, wicks become cleaner, and rotations respect structure.
+These are the conditions where timing entries with tighter risk becomes more practical.

 Where We Hunt